JackInABot/f4ke-Radio/README.md

 More information can be found on the Wiki

 ### Deleting a radio station
 Just delete the folder inside `RADIO_STATIONS` that you don't want any more or I guess you could just move that folder elsewhere if you're too scared to delete it.

 ### Editing a radio station
 Drop music into the `Tracks` folder.
-If you have duplicate names for the files add a number in brackets e.g. `example.mp3 (1) example.mp3 (2)`
+If you have duplicate names for the files add a number in brackets e.g. `example.mp3 (1) example.mp3 (2)` and the radio will know to take that part away when displaying the tracks in the UI.

-Add audio you want to play before an ad break in the `HostBeforeBreak`.
+Add audio you want to play before an ad break in the `HostBeforeBreak` folder.
 Just drop it right in there.

-Add audio you want to play after an ad break in the `HostAfterBreak`.
+Add audio you want to play after an ad break in the `HostAfterBreak` folder.
 Just drop it right in there.

-There is more stuff like the cheats menu and settings that can be found on the Wiki
+There is more stuff like explaining how to use the radio cheats menu, how to set up station-settings and how to make these radio stations sound as realistic as possible in the Wiki